chimp1984/Bisq2/network/src/main/java/network/misq/network/design.md

 #### Node supporting all core services and all privacy overlay networks

 A typical config contains one Tor and one I2P `ServiceNode` with all core services activated.
 First we start the servers of all our nodes.
-Then we bootstrap all nodes to the mesh network.
+Then we bootstrap all nodes to the network.
 After that our node is bootstrapped.
 When sending a message we create a node with the defined nodeId and an outbound connection if no connection to that peer already exists.
 After connection is established it performs the _Connection Handshake Protocol_ and once completed it is used to send the message.
 We send the message from all our network nodes matching the supported `Transport.Type`s of the receiver.
 E.g. if peer also supports both Tor and I2P we send the message over both those networkNodes.
-We use a default `Node` with nodeId `DEFAULT` used for the `MeshService`.
+We use a default `Node` with nodeId `DEFAULT` used for the `PeerGroupService`.

 #### Node just supporting the overlay network and data distribution